open-dynamic-robot-initiative/test_bench/ci_example_cpp/doc/general_rules.md

 written demos in terms of Documentation.
 So **please** take the time to:
 - write some unit-tests.
 See how to write a unit-tests from the tests folder in this package.
-- write demo executables to make the potential external user understand how your API should be used.
+- write demo executables to make the external user understand how your API should be used.